iviviano/Algorithms/Grading/HW5.md

 - Excellent tests for `env-lookup`!

 Parsing notes:
 - Nice tests for `parse`.
-When testing `parse`, in addition to looking at the fields of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
+In addition to looking at the fields of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
 This will be helpful when the parse tree gets more complicated in the upcoming assignments.

 Interpreting notes:
 - Nice job on your tests for `interp` constructing the parse tree without `parse`.